Cuesta College, San Luis Obispo, CA

 Briefly describe how the line of action should be drawn for a given force.

 "Co-linear to the force."

 "It should continue in the direction of the force."

 "Perpendicular to the ground or the force exerted on it?"

 When a lever arm (or moment arm) is drawn, briefly explain where it starts, and how it should intersect the line of action for a force.

-"It starts at the center of gravity?"
+"It starts in the center of the circle and goes outwards?"

 first; balanced. ************************************ second; unbalanced. *** (Unsure/lost/guessing/help!) *****